BioNomad/tuftsTutorials/docs/omics/intro-to-ngs/combined.md

 ## Variant Calling

-## Learning Objectives
+!!! abstract "Goals"

-Use Genome Analysis Tool Kit (GATK) to call variants
+    - Use Genome Analysis Tool Kit (GATK) to call variants

 ![](images/workflow_vc.png)

-## Prepare the reference sequence for GATK
+### Prepare the reference sequence for GATK

 GATK requires a Sequence Dictionary for reference genomes used in variant calling.
 The sequence dictionary contains names and lengths of all chromosomes in the reference genome.